magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

 * In the **Status** field, select "Enable" to show the terms and conditions.
 * In the **Applied** field,
-    * Select **Manually** if you want the customer to have to read all TOS before clicking on Accept.
+    * Select **Manually** if you want the customer to go through all TOS before clicking on Accept.
-    * Select **Automatically** if you want the TOS to be already accepted
+    * Select **Automatically** if you want the TOS to be checked by default.
 * In the **Checkbox Text** field, enter the checkbox title.
 * In the **Content** field, enter the content of the terms and conditions